francisGolden/quiz-ts/README.md

 - practice history & stats

 to do:
-~~understand how to collect some input from the user and print it back in the console~~understand how to collect some input from the user and print it back in the console
+~~understand how to collect some input from the user and print it back in the console~~
 - ...